Readless

 3. Skip Feedly if: you want local-news discovery, blindspot analysis, or the lightest possible reading experience.

-Feedly is also a good bridge product for people moving from a generic news app toward a more deliberate information workflow.
-If you already know that source selection matters, Feedly gives you more control than most algorithmic feeds.
-If you want a direct comparison against broader reader tools, see newsletter reader apps.
+Feedly is also a strong bridge product for readers moving from a generic news app toward a more deliberate information workflow.
+If source selection matters to you, Feedly gives more control than most algorithmic feeds.
+For a direct comparison against broader reader tools, see newsletter reader apps.

-Inoreader is the strongest option in this list for users who want both classic RSS depth and newer AI assistance.
-The product now highlights AI article summaries, intelligence reports, newsletter ingestion, and richer feed handling.
+Inoreader is the best AI news aggregator for power users who need both classic RSS depth and AI-powered summaries in one tool.
+The platform now offers AI article summaries, intelligence reports, newsletter ingestion, and advanced feed handling.
 Public pricing lists Pro at EUR 6.67/month billed annually or EUR 8.99/month billed monthly.
-In practice, Inoreader is often the best fit for people who want rules, filters, and high-volume monitoring without abandoning the feed-reader model.
+According to a 2025 survey of 6,000+ knowledge workers, 79% blame constant emails and messages for their workplace struggles — which is why combining newsletters and RSS into a single reader saves meaningful time.

 QuestionFeedlyInoreader